-It is the Headmaster's role to implement the School's Policy on Equal Opportunities, and he is supported by the Governing Body in so doing.
+It is the Headmaster's role to implement the School's Policy on Equal Opportunities, supported by the Governing Body.

 It is the Headmaster's role to make sure that all staff are aware of the School Policy on Equal Opportunities, and that teachers apply these guidelines fairly in all situations.